immersive-web/layers/README.md

 ## Setting the layers array

 Layers are not presented to the XR device until they have been added to the `layers` `XRRenderState` property with the `updateRenderState()` method.
-Setting the `layers` array will override the `baseLayer` if one is present, with `baseLayer` reporting the first element in the `layers` array.
+Setting the `layers` array will override the `baseLayer` if one is present, with `baseLayer` reporting `null`.
 Layers will be presented in the order they are given in the `layers` array, with layers being given in "back-to-front" order.
 Layers may have alpha blending applied if the layer's `blendSourceAlpha` attribute is `true`, but no depth testing may be performed between layers.

 In addition to the `XRLayer`-derived types, the existing `XRWebGLLayer` may be passed to the layers array as well.
 This layer type remains useful as a mechanism for rendering antialiased content with WebGL 1.0 contexts. `XRWebGLLayer` functions as an `XRProjectionLayer`, but they are kept as distinct types for better forwards compatibility.